shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/4-troubleshoot-connection.md

 **Estimated Time: 20 minutes**

-In this lab you'll troubleshoot connection issues to a virtual machines running in Azure.
+In this lab you'll troubleshoot connection issues with the virtual machines running in Azure.

 ## Task-1: Check a virtual machines settings